Crawl Space Moisture Barrier: Essentials to Know February 28, 2019 – Posted in: Blog

 The vents may have been installed to let stale air out, but this is not exactly the case during summer when moisture build up increases.
 Aside from the double-sided tape, you may also want to caulk the vents’ edges for an additional layer of protection against moisture.

-A moisture barrier can help reduce moisture buildup and the relative humidity in your home if the source comes from below the crawl space, but it won’t work if the problem is from above the area.
+A moisture barrier can reduce moisture buildup and the relative humidity in your home if the source comes from below the crawl space, but it won’t work if the problem is from above the area.
 If you want your barrier to work, don’t forget to address the plumbing and drainage issues around the house.
 Do it before the water gets into your crawl space and cause more moisture-related problems.